mhdatie/MineTwitter/README.md

 MineTwitter
 ===========

-Simple way to configure your Schema and obtain Tweets into your local Mongo database.
+Simple way to configure your Schema and scheduler from your CLI, and obtain tweets into your local Mongo database.

 Installation
 ============